okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * `features.idpDiscovery`: Enabled IdP Discovery when the user signed in.
 The [Identity Provider routing rules](https://help.okta.com/okta_help.htm?id=ext_Identity_Provider_Discovery) are evaluated by default when applicable.

-* `features.showPasswordToggleOnSignInPage`: Provided end users with the ability to toggle visibility of their password on the Okta sign-in page.
+* `features.showPasswordToggleOnSignInPage`: Provided end users with the ability to toggle the visibility of their password on the Okta sign-in page.
 This allows users to check their password entry before clicking **Sign In**.
 This feature also prevented an account lockout due to exceeding their org's permitted number of failed sign-in attempts.

 * `features.scrollOnError`: Scrolled errors into view.
 Errors appear inside the widget.

 * `features.skipIdpFactorVerificationBtn`: Provided an automatic redirect to the selected Identity Provider when selected from the list of factors.
 It's no longer needed since the optional authenticators can skip by default.

-### I18n properties
+### i18n properties

 After you upgrade your org to Identity Engine, you can override existing text strings in the interface.
 Use Identity Engine i18n strings so that you can create localized widgets.
 See [Updates to the widget i18n properties](/docs/guides/oie-upgrade-sign-in-widget-i18n).